MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Privacy is an underappreciated dimension of the MyNetDiary vs. Cronometer decision.
 Nutrition apps collect some of the most personal data on your phone: what you eat, when you eat, your weight, your health conditions, and your goals.
 How that data is handled matters.

-We made a deliberate decision early on to never show third-party ads in any version of MyNetDiary, free or premium.
+We made a deliberate decision in 2008 to never show third-party ads in any version of MyNetDiary, free or premium.
+An app that knows what you ate, the medications you take, and your weight goals should not have an “in-app ads” toggle in settings.
 Cronometer’s free tier displays Google ads and includes a “Send me personalized in-app ads” toggle in Account Settings, meaning ad networks receive user data to serve targeted advertising.
-For an app that knows what you eat, your weight goals, and your health conditions, the presence of third-party ad SDKs means this sensitive dietary and health data can be exposed to advertising networks.
+For an app that sees this much of your health, the presence of third-party ad SDKs means sensitive dietary and health data can be exposed to advertising networks.

 Cronometer’s privacy policy explicitly permits sharing “aggregated, anonymous or deidentified information about any individuals with non-affiliated entities for marketing, advertising, research or other purposes, without restriction.”
 Aggregated data is generally lower risk, but the breadth of this clause is broad.